LarryJilesJr/project_4_repo/README.md

 ![PLOT8](https://github.com/emely-zelaya/Photos_group-Project4/blob/main/Plot8.png?raw=true)

+### Second Notebook

 Now we are continuing to explain our second notebook "project_4_model".
 This notebook focuses on building and training a deep learning model using TensorFlow to predict the risk of heart disease based on the preprocessed data.

 We started this notebook by preparing our data analysis and machine learning tasks by importing essential libraries such as Pandas for data manipulation, scikit-learn for model selection and preprocessing, and TensorFlow for building and training machine learning models.
 We also load a dataset from a CSV file into a Pandas DataFrame to begin our data exploration.